FogMeta/go-mc-sdk/README.md

         logs.GetLogger().Error("upload failed:", err)
         return
     }
-    logs.GetLogger().Infoln("upload success, and ipfs cid is: ", ipfsCid)
+    logs.GetLogger().Infoln("upload successful, IPFS CID: ", ipfsCid)

     return
 }
 ```

-### Report Data-related Information
+### Report the data information
-To report data-related information to the Meta-Client server, you can use the following method:
+To report data information to the Meta Client server, you can use the following method:

 ```
 package main